t-edson/phcontrols/README.md

 Only MySQL databases are supported.

 The database can be relational or not.
-The uses of NULL or NOT NULL columns is important when editing tables with the library,

 Databases must be created according to the following rules: